josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 ---

 All the points above are why shipping some code is only the beginning, when it comes to measuring your actual productivity; your work is just barely entering the crucible.
 It's untested.
-So gauging your productivity at that point is at best premature, and at worst, an entirely inaccurate measure that threatens to produce dangerously bad signals.
+So gauging your productivity at that point is at best premature, and at worst, an entirely inaccurate measure that threatens to produce dangerously bad signals for your organization.

 ## How do you know you can trust yourself?

 Remember the study above, where engineers said using AI made them 24% faster, when in reality, it made them 19% _slower_?

 Here's what I need everyone reading this to internalize: _you're not any different from those engineers_.
 I'm not either.
+(See this post's intro.)
 None of us are.
-(That's why I still felt a compulsion to keep using AI, even when I didn't have a reason, and even when I could see I was trading something valuable for something mostly pointless.)

 None of those engineers knew there was a 43-percentage-point gap between their perception and actual reality.
 They all sincerely believed AI was helping them, not hurting.